hyperledger-gerrit-archive/fabric-samples/balance-transfer/README.md

 ## Running the sample program

-There are two options available for running the balance-transfer sample For each of these options, you may choose to run with chaincode written in golang or in node.js.
+There are two options available for running the balance-transfer sample For each of these options, you may choose to run with chaincode written in golang or in javascript (node.js).

 ### Option 1: